 Statistics tell us that most scoliosis patients have a harder time accepting their bodies.
 It can also be difficult to find clothes that properly fit while wearing a brace.
 At Gillette Children’s, we are doing everything we can to help kids gain confidence.

-The best part about our spine specialists and the spinal braces they create is the fact that they are completely customary.
+The best part about our orthopedic specialists and the spinal braces created is the fact that they are completely customary.
 From molding the brace to fit the spine to custom patterns, we want kids to be able to incorporate it into their daily outfits as much as possible.
 We encourage children to find designs they like, mix colors and assist our team in making a brace that gives them the confidence to wear it with pride.

 At Gillette Children’s, we want those early stages of adolescence to be a time where your child is their most authentic self.
 Each child should have the freedom to implement their own personal fashion style.
 We understand the importance of self-confidence and being comfortable in your own body.
 We want your child to embrace their curve, even though we know it may be hard to do at first.
 Luckily, each kid has a team of supporters right behind them here at Gillette.